always hard to kill an actor." -- Raoul Walsh

 play can lead to expectations that have no apparent rational reason to occur.

-While no one will argue that 32 offsuit is somehow a "better" hand than 32 suited, what we can easily see is that people
+While no one will assert 32 offsuit is somehow a "better" hand than 32 suited, the data shows players play the "better"

-play the "better" hand worse -- and thus make the expectation of the better hand to be worse than the worse hand.
+hand worse -- and thus transform the expectation of the better hand to be worse than the worse hand.

 While that sounds like a bit of circular gibberish, it's a crucial poker concept to grasp.
 How you play affects the expectation of your